nhsengland/analyticsunit-template/README.md

 # {PROJECT NAME}
-## NHSX Analytics Unit - PhD Internship Project
+## NHS England Digitial Analytics and Research Team - PhD Internship Project

 ### About the Project